 7 Reasons Families Love St. Petersburg & Clearwater, Florida

 By Janet Fusco

-No matter how young or old the kids are, you'll find activities for everyone in St. Petersburg and Clearwater, Florida, one of Florida's best family destinations.
+No matter how young or old the kids are, you'll find activities for everyone in St. Petersburg and Clearwater, Florida, two of Florida's best family destinations.
 Read on to discover why it might be just right for your gang.

 With 35 miles of soft, white sands, the beaches of St. Petersburg and Clearwater come in many varieties.
 These award-winning beaches run the gamut, from action-packed sands in Clearwater Beach to the dunes and sea oats of quiet Pass-A-Grille Beach off St. Pete.